 Household Goods Shipment

-When you are ordered on PCS you are also authorized to ship your household goods (HHG) at government expense.
+When you are ordered on PCS, you are also authorized to ship your household goods (HHG) at government expense.
 The government authorizes you a weight limit based on your rank and family status.
 You are also authorized to ship unaccompanied baggage in conjunction with your orders.
 The unaccompanied baggage can be delivered separately when you report to your new station and before you find a new house.

-Unaccompanied baggage is generally limited to 2,000 pounds, but there may be lower limits in some cases such as certain overseas locations, unaccompanied tours, etc. This 2,000 pounds is part of your weight limit, but you normally use unaccompanied baggage to include clothing, electronics, etc. that you do not want to haul with you when you travel.
+Unaccompanied baggage is generally limited to 2,000 pounds, but there may be lower limits in some cases such as certain overseas locations, unaccompanied tours, etc. This 2,000 pounds is part of your weight limit, but you normally use unaccompanied baggage to include clothing, electronics, etc., that you do not want to haul with you when you travel.

 Arranging Household Goods Shipments

 As soon as you are alerted to your upcoming PCS move, you can start getting your house and family ready.
 Clean up and get rid of junk.
-Hold a yard sale or take serviceable items you no longer need to a thrift shop or donate to charity.
+Hold a yard sale or take serviceable items you no longer need to a thrift shop or donate them to charity.
 Get important family records together in one place.
 You can even check your weight allowances and estimate the weight of your household goods before you start to set up your move.

 You may ship personal property anytime after you receive your official orders/authorization.
 Begin planning early to increase the chances of having your personal property moved on the date you want.
 Pack dates are usually a day or two before the actual pickup date of your shipment.
 Pack dates can and do vary.
 To ensure a smooth move, the travel office coordinates the pack dates with you during the pre-move survey process.
 Delaying the call or visit can create hardships for everyone.